-Looking to the 2020-2021 School Year, we will have a 7th/8th grade.
+Looking to the 2020-2021 School Year, we will have a separate 7th/8th grade class.
 Courses will include English, Math, Science, History, Spanish, Bible, Makerspace & Computer Skills, Art, Music, P.E., and Career Exploration.

 HCA seeks to develop a high-quality secondary program through the 12th grade.
 During the 2019-2020 school year, we will be working diligently to research and prepare curriculum to fulfill this end.
 Among other things, we will be looking at the university model, dual-enrollment, certifications, and internship opportunities with churches, businesses, and non-profit organizations.
 We will be reaching out to leaders in our local community for their input into ways that we can better prepare our students for post-secondary success.

 Check out some pictures from the current school year!